-I strongly believe one can never have too many brownie recipes.
-And it's my job to test them and share the best ones I find, lol.
+And it's my job to test them and share the best ones, lol.
 I love my job.

 Why this recipe works

-- Easy: even though this recipe is not one bowl like the Fudgy Brownies, these bars are easy to make with a hand whisk, no special appliance needed.
+- Easy: even though this recipe is not one bowl like the Fudgy Brownies, these bars are easy to make with a hand whisk, no special appliance is needed.

-These are delicious and quite simple to make.
-A couple of bowls, a whisk and a brownie pan get you the fantastic results.
+A couple of bowls, a whisk and a brownie pan get you fantastic results.
+The batter comes together in no time.

 Watch our video tutorials 👇🏻